 5 Home Improvement Projects for Winter Time

 The general convention is to tackle home improvement projects in warmer weather such as spring, summer or fall months.
 While some projects such as window and door replacement might not be ideal for winter months, there are a lot of other improvements you can make throughout the winter.
+The most important aspect of any home improvement project is having the desired amount of funding.
+This is where home improvement loans could be extremely useful.
 Here is a list of 5 projects that you can take on during the winter.

 1. Gutters and Roof

 Ice dams and heavy snow loads on your roof and in your gutters are very common, especially in countries like our lovely Canada where winters are harsh.
 Even if you have already had snow in your area, it is still not too late take steps to prevent these build-ups.
 On day where there is no ice or snow accumulation on your roof, you can install a heated cable system under the first row of your shingles.
 This simple measure will go a long way in melting ice and snow on your roof.
 Gutter guards are another way of fighting this build up, however this may be a bigger project in terms of its scope and may be better off left for a warmer day.